1 Hardware upgrades for cheap bedslingers¶

 Yet if you have an original Ender 3 you got an over sized step motor for the extruder, in this case there are two options:

 CHT like nozzles should provide some 20-30% increase in flow paired with a decent extruder even better if in direct drive mode (it takes just a printed adapter).
-An other option may be to get a volcano nozzle and use that on you normal hot-end, it works yet you will have to adjust end-stop and fan ducts for the increased length of the nozzle.
+An other option may be to get a volcano nozzle and use that on you normal hot-end, it works yet you will have to adjust end-stop and fan ducts for the increased length.

 A volcano nozzle may be overkill, at least on my printer a mid range 16mm nozzle does provide enough flow to print 0.7mm line width with for 0.25mm layer height, as much as I would ask from a 0.4mm nozzle setup for solid infill.